QuincyB1234/WHSTechNotes/journal.md

 Yes, I am looking forward to winter break.
 # January 8, 2025
 1. I enjoyed the freedom since a lot of the time youre able to relax.
 2. Theres nothing specififc that I am looking forward to.
 3. Im not really interested in any certifications
+# January 15, 2025
+The tech industry is shifting towards AI skills, creating both opportunities and challenges.
+AI can help workers by automating tasks, but it may limit chances for those with outdated skills.
+To prepare, I would learn AI basics, stay updated on trends, and focus on skills that adapt to change